MCL Tear Tower Grove, MO

 • Direct Impact or Trauma:

-• Contact Sports: Football, soccer, and hockey players in Tower Grove, MO frequently sustain direct impacts to the outer knee, causing the inner knee to overstretch or tear.
+• Contact Sports: Football, soccer, and hockey players in Tower Grove, MO frequently sustain direct impacts to the outer knee, leading to overstretching or tearing of the inner knee.

-• Poor Conditioning or Muscle Imbalance: Weakness in the muscles supporting the knee raises the risk of MCL tears by overloading the ligament.
-Imbalances between the quadriceps and hamstrings may destabilize the knee, adding strain to the MCL.
+• Poor Conditioning or Muscle Imbalance: Weakness in the muscles supporting the knee can increase the risk of MCL tears as the ligament compensates for the lack of support.
+Quadriceps and hamstring imbalances can destabilize the knee, putting additional strain on the MCL.

 • Previous Knee Injuries: Earlier knee injuries, including past MCL tears, can weaken the ligament and make it more prone to tearing.